dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1943: Flexible attendance policies support student learning.
+### T1943: Schools should have flexible attendance policies to benefit students' learning and growth.

 |Support|
 |---|